linode/docs/docs/guides/kubernetes/deploy-and-manage-lke-cluster-with-api-a-tutorial/index.md

 ### Resize your LKE Node Pool

 You can resize an LKE cluster's node pool to add or decrease its number of nodes.
-You will need your cluster's ID and the node pool's ID in order to resize it.
+You need your cluster's ID and the node pool's ID in order to resize it.
 If you don’t know your cluster’s ID, see the [List LKE Clusters](#list-lke-clusters) section.
 If you don’t know your node pool's ID, see the [List a Cluster’s Node Pools](#list-a-cluster-s-node-pools) section.

 {{< caution >}}
-Shrinking a node pool will result in deletion of Linodes.
-Any local storage on deleted Linodes (such as "hostPath" and "emptyDir" volumes, or "local" PersistentVolumes) will be erased.
+Shrinking a node pool results in deletion of Linodes.
+Any local storage on deleted Linodes (such as "hostPath" and "emptyDir" volumes, or "local" PersistentVolumes) is erased.
 {{< /caution >}}

 {{< note >}}